What is the official definition of a serious road injury?

 Answer

-In the Netherlands, serious road injuries are defined as casualties admitted to hospital with serious injuries due to a road crash, not having died within 30 days after the crash [1] [2] [5].
+In the Netherlands, serious road injuries are defined as casualties admitted to hospital with serious injuries due to a road crash, not having died within 30 days after the crash [1] [5] [6] [7].
 A road crash is internationally defined as a crash on a public road, in which at least one moving vehicle is involved.
-To express the severity of the injury, the Maximum Abbreviated Injury Score (MAIS) which extends from 1 (slight injury) to 6 (maximum injury) [6] [7] is used.
+The injury severity of the casualty, expressed as the Maximum Abbreviated Injury Score (MAIS) which ranges from 1 (slight injury) to 6 (maximum injury severity) [8] [9], must at least be MAIS3 [1] [5] [6] [7].
 MAIS is an international standard to indicate the severity of an injury.
-This score can be derived from the various injuries coded for a patient.
-The injury severity of the casualty must be MAIS3 [1] [5] or higher to count as a severe injury.
+This score can be derived from the patient’s various injuries.
 Examples of MAIS3 injuries are skull base fractures, hip or femur shaft fractures, or wrist or ankle amputations.

-Up to 2010, the term ‘in-patients’ was used in the Netherlands [9].
-This term was abandoned as not all of them proved to have been hospitalised or seriously injured.
+Up to 2010, the term ‘in-patients’ was used in the Netherlands [10].
+This term was abandoned because not all of the hospitalised patients were found to be seriously injured and a significant number of them were found to have been hospitalised for observation only.

 Image